bungle/lua-resty-validation/README.md

         fields.number.value, fields.number.error, fields.number.invalid)
 end

+-- If you want all the fields (valid, invalid, and unvalidated) call local valid, fields, errors = form{ artist = "Eddie Vedder", number = 10 }
+-- or
+local valid, fields, errors = form({ artist = "Eddie Vedder", number = 10 }, "all")

+-- If you only want valid fields, you can call local valid, fields, errors = form({ artist = "Eddie Vedder", number = 10 }, "valid")

+-- If you only want invalid fields, you can call local valid, fields, errors = form({ artist = "Eddie Vedder", number = 10 }, "invalid")

+-- If you only want unvalidated fields, you can call local valid, fields, errors = form({ artist = "Eddie Vedder", number = 10 }, "unvalidated")

+-- You may also use any of the combinations local valid, fields, errors = form({ artist = "Eddie Vedder", number = 10 }, "valid", "unvalidated")

--- You can even call fields to get simple name => value table
+-- You can even call fields to get simple name, value table -- (in that case all the `nil`s are removed as well)

--- By default this returns only valid fields local data = fields() local data = fields("valid") local data = fields(true)
+-- By default this returns only the valid fields' names and values local data = fields() local data = fields("valid")

--- To get only invalid fields call local data = fields("invalid") local data = fields(false, true)
+-- To get only invalid the fields' names and values call local data = fields("invalid")

--- To get both use
+-- To get both call
 local data = fields("all")
 local data = fields("valid", "invalid")
-local data = fields(true, true)

 -- This doesn't stop here.
-You may also want to get only some fields.
+You may also want to get only some fields by their name.
 -- You can do that by calling
 local data = data{ "artist" }
 ```